HL7/smart-app-launch/input/pages/task-launch.md

 ### Task profile for launch SMART applications (EXPERIMENTAL)

 This section defines a set of profiles of the FHIR Task resource that requests launch of a SMART application.
-These tasks could be used to instruct staff to run an application or as a result of a Clinical Reasoning deployment.
+These tasks could be used to recommend an application for staff to launch, e.g. as a result of a Clinical Reasoning deployment.

 Two profiles are defined: